This is a critical time in your life. You’ve just spent four years studying, learning, and working towards your first job in residency.

 For these sessions, we recommend a jacket or blazer.
 Make sure to iron the jacket beforehand.
 If you want to bring a stethoscope or similar tool, that’s okay.
 You may find it “corny” later, so we’ll take photos with and without the prop.

-You can find more tips here: How to Prepare for Business Headshots
+You can find more tips here: How to Prepare for Professional Headshots